ComPass: Contrastive Learning for Automated Patch Correctness Assessment in Program Repair: Approach

 \subsubsection{Classifier}

 After the embedding vectors of the buggy and patched code snippets are extracted and integrated, we determine the given patch's correctness based on a deep learning classifier.
-As illustrated in Figure~\ref{fig:workflow}, the classifier consists of two fully connected layers and a binary predictor.
-The embedding vectors are further fed to a standard softmax function to obtain the probability distribution over correctness.
+As illustrated in Figure~\ref{fig:workflow}, the classifier consists of two fully connected layers and a binary predictor. \newrevise{This simple classifier architecture is consistent with prior APCA studies~\citep{zhang2024appt,tian2020evaluating}, and we intentionally keep it lightweight to ensure that the observed performance improvements are attributed to the contrastive pre-training and data augmentation components rather than a more complex classifier design.} The embedding vectors are further fed to a standard softmax function to obtain the probability distribution over correctness.
 A patch is labeled as correct if its probability of being correct is larger than that of being incorrect; otherwise, it is considered overfitting.